nrm33n/SDVMods/README.md

 Coming up:
 * Gold Mod - fluctuates gold prices in accordance to real world prices using a gold price API
 * PokePack - just turn all the animals into pokemon with additional evolution functionality (i hope lol).
-* Laugh track update - triggers at more events.
-(Thank you to everyone who added suggestions on Nexus!)
+* Laugh track update - triggers at more events. (thanks if u added suggestions on nexus)